jesse-merhi/jmerhi.mov/slides/content/week2.md

 ps

-"*N.B.
+*N.B.
 Both sub-domain enumeration and sub-directory brute-forcing are discouraged and will not assist you in these challenges.
-However, you may be find it useful to enumerate IDs or passwords.*" - Topic 3 challenges page on OL
+However, you may be find it useful to enumerate IDs or passwords.*

+*basically, do educated brute forcing*

 {{% /section %}}

----

-{{% section %}}

-## Presentations (woo)
-* ~10 minutes in your groups exploring one of the below technologies
-* 3-5 minutes presenting it to the rest of the class :)

----

-## Topics
-* HTTP status codes, types, and headers
-* SSL / TLS
-* Cookies (and JWTs)
-* Certificate transparency
-* other technologies?

-{{% /section %}}

----

 # Go do some challenges

 ---

-## What is due?
-* Wk03 Sun 23:59pm: topic2 chals (blog, files, etc)
-* Wk05 Wed 23:59pm: the first report